-Existing Public Schools Inventory Form: The blank document to be completed for existing primary and secondary schools recorded in the Public Infrastructure Needs Inventory.
+Existing K-12 Schools Inventory Form: The blank document to be completed for existing K-12 schools recorded in the Public Infrastructure Needs Inventory.
 The construction of new schools is to be reported on the General Survey Form.

 Federal Mandate: Any rule, regulation, or law originating from the federal government that affects the cost of a project recorded in the Public Infrastructure Needs Inventory.
 See also Mandate.